 D. Hearing.
 A hearing need not be held; however, a hearing may be held when the Planning Commission or the Town Council shall deem a hearing to be necessary to serve the public interest.

 E. Planning Commission Action.
 All Conditional Use Permits go to the Planning Commission who may approve, modify and approve or deny the Conditional Use Permits.
 The Planning Commission may require regulations and conditions that may be necessary to protect the health, safety and public welfare of the community.
-When approving a conditional use, the Planning Commission shall find:
+When approving a conditional use, the Planning Commission shall review each of the following items when considering whether or not the proposed Conditional Use mitigates impacts of and addresses the following items::

-1. That the proposed use is necessary or desirable and will contribute to the health, safety and general well-being of the community.

-2. That the use will not be detrimental to the health, safety, or general welfare of persons residing or working in the vicinity injurious to property or improvements in the vicinity, or detrimental to the environment of the area.

-3. That the proposed use will comply with the regulations of this ordinance.

-4. That the proposed use is in harmony with the intent of the General Plan.

-F. Town Council Action.
-The Planning Commission has the option to refer any Conditional Use Permits to the Town council for their approval.
+size and location of the site;

+traffic considerations including capacity of the existing streets in the area;

+utility capacity, including storm water run-off;

+emergency vehicle access;

+location and amount of off-street parking;

+internal vehicular and pedestrian circulation system;

+fencing, screening, and landscaping to separate the use from adjoining uses;

+building mass, bulk, and orientation, and the location of buildings on the site; including orientation to buildings on adjoining lots;

+usable open space;

+signs and lighting;

+physical design and compatibility with surrounding structures in mass, scale, style, design, and architectural detailing;

+noise, vibration, odors, steam, or other mechanical factors that might affect people and property off-site;

+control of delivery and service vehicles, loading and unloading zones, and screening of trash and recycling pickup areas;

+expected ownership and management of the project as primary residences, condominiums, time interval ownership, nightly rental, or commercial tenancies, how the form of ownership affects taxing entities;

+reviewed for consistency with the goals and objectives of the Garden City General Plan; however such review for consistency shall not alone be binding.

+{A Conditional Use Permit approval should be an administrative action.
+If it meets the conditions imposed, you must approve it.
+It should not be referred to the legislative body.
+If the applicant feels like the conditions are unreasonable, they can appeal to the Town Council.}

-G. Appeals.
+F. Appeals.
 Appeal of any decision of the Planning Commission shall be to the Town Council.
 Appeals shall be in writing and shall be filed at the office of the Town not more than ten (10) working days after the decision of the Planning Commission.
-If the Town Council’s decision is appealed, the final decision will by made by the Board of Adjustments who may affirm, modify or reverse the decision of the Town Council.
-However, the Board of Adjustments shall present, in writing the reasons for its action.
+If the Town Council’s decision is appealed, the final decision will be made by the Board of Adjustments who may affirm, modify or reverse the decision of the Town Council.The Board of Adjustments shall present, in writing the reasons for its action.

-H. Inspection.
+G. Inspection.
 The building inspector shall inspect the conditional use during the course of construction to insure that it complies with the conditions of the use permit.

-I. Time Limit.
+H. Time Limit.
 A Conditional Use Permit shall be null and void one year after approval unless substantial work shall have been accomplished toward its completion.
 The Conditional Use Permit shall be null and void if the use has been discontinued for a period of 12 months.

-J. Not Transferable.
-A Conditional Use Permit is not transferable to another location.
+I. Not Transferable.
+A Conditional Use Permit is transferable with the title to the underlying property so that an applicant may convey or assign an approved project without losing the approval.
+The permit is not transferable off the site to another location.

-K. Revocation.
+J. Revocation.
 A Conditional Use Permit may be revoked upon failure to comply with the conditions imposed with the original approval of the permit.